dawnscribbler/dawnscribbler.github.io/stations.md

 “Happy those who mourn: they shall be comforted.
 Happy those who are persecuted in the cause of right; theirs is the kingdom of heaven.
 Happy are you when people abuse you and persecute you and speak all kinds of calumny against you on my account.
 Rejoice and be glad, for your reward will be great in heaven” (Mt.
 5:4, 10-11)

 ### Let us pray ###
 Father, help us to be like Christ your Son, who loved the world and died for our salvation.
-Inspire us by his love, guide us by his example.
+Inspire us by His love, guide us by His example.
 We ask this through the same Christ our Lord.
 Amen

 V. 	Have mercy on us, O Lord!
 **R. 	Have mercy on us!**